All Episodes

 I've noticed these leftists only believe what they're told.

-Do you think they can be redirected to conservative values if it's blue branded?
+Do you think they can be redirected to conservative values if it's blue-branded?

 You're right.

-You you are right.
+You are right.

-I mean, this is why you see, and we had a whole segment on this, we'll do it tomorrow, Patrick Bet David, people supporting communism and saying, no, no, not that kind of communism.
+We'll do it tomorrow, Patrick Bette David, people supporting communism and saying, no, no, no, not that kind of communism.

-It must be really easy to go, well, I don't have to do any of my own uh due diligence.
+It must be really easy to go, well, I don't have to do any of my own due diligence.

 I don't have to do any of my own research.